 With support from the National Initiative for Children’s Healthcare Quality (NICHQ), AMCHP developed this issue brief to address the important role Title V programs play in providing leadership for, developing, and implementing comprehensive programs and systems that address healthy weight, nutrition, and physical activity for women, children, infants and families.
 This publication highlights how state Title V MCH programs are working to promote healthy weight in their states and communities by presenting an environmental scan of Title V activities and snapshots of several comprehensive state efforts.
 Click here to download the issue brief.

 - AMCHP/NICHQ Webinar: Promoting Healthy Weight in MCH Populations (April 2013)

 The obesity epidemic in the U.S. is a long-recognized public health issue that has serious health and economic consequences, especially for children and families.
-This webinar, co-hosted by AMCHP and NICHQ, highlighted how states and communities are working to promote healthy weight for children, women and families.
-Presentations provided of state Title V program efforts to address healthy weight, and examples from the Collaborate for Healthy Weight initiative to address obesity at the community level.
+This webinar highlighted how states and communities are working to promote healthy weight for children, women and families, including presenations of state Title V program efforts to address healthy weight, and examples from the Collaborate for Healthy Weight initiative to address obesity at the community level.
 Click here to download the recording and slides.

 - Using Evidence to Inform Efforts to Confront Childhood Obesity (July 2012)